eogarvin/MLCCS/README.md

 ## 🤖 Authors and implementation of the codes

-All codes have been written by Emily Omaya Garvin, with additional contributions from Markus Bonse.
+All codes have been written by Emily Garvin, with additional contributions from Markus Bonse.
 The codes have been successfully installed, investigated and tested by Jonas Spiller.

 ## 📚 Citing this work